sourcegraph/sourcegraph-public-snapshot/doc/user/quick_links.md

 }
 ```

-After editing and saving the configuration settings JSON you can view the new links on the homepage or search results page.
+After editing and saving the settings JSON, you can view the new links on the homepage or search results page.